Customers and society

-We regularly monitor customer service availability, service levels, waiting times, total number of contacts, fault service availability, turnaround time of customer-initiated jobs and accuracy of metering data in invoicing, and keep developing our operations on the basis of this data.
+In 2017, our NPS score was -3.9 (on a scale of -100 to +100), which showed slight improvement from the previous year (-12.5).
+We also regularly monitor customer service availability, service levels, waiting times, total number of contacts, fault service availability, turnaround time of customer-initiated jobs and accuracy of metering data in invoicing, and keep developing our operations on the basis of this data.

 Non-discrimination of customers

 Concerning our customer contracts, we observe standardised and fair practices by customer group and contract type.
-The prices, terms and conditions of our network services are similarly fair and non-discriminatory for everybody accessing them.
-The prices, terms and conditions are made available on our website.
-The terms and conditions of our network services are based on the general terms and conditions approved by the authorities.
+The prices and terms and conditions of our network services are similarly fair and non-discriminatory for everybody accessing them, and they are made available on our website.
+The terms and conditions of our electricity network services are based on the general terms and conditions recommended by the Finnish Energy.

 Our fair treatment of electricity retailers and other market parties contributes to an effective electricity market.
 Our employees are trained to take account of the necessary requirements, both in customer service contacts and in data processing.

 Each year, the Energy Authority receives some complaints concerning, for example, the pricing of electricity connections.
 In 2017, the Consumer Disputes Board issued several new decisions concerning Caruna’s price changes of 1 March 2016.
 The Board has found the increases to be reasonable.

 A modern society cannot function without a reliable supply of electricity.
 We form a central part of the Finnish key infrastructure and security of supply.
 We create prerequisites for economic activity, public services and the smooth running of our customers’ daily lives.